wacncontent/CustomizeTool/removeCommentOutput2/includes/sql-database-include-connection-string-details-20-portalshots.md

 -->

-### Obtain the connection string from the Azure Management Portal
+### Obtain the connection string from the Azure portal

 Use the [Azure classical portal](http://manage.windowsazure.cn/) to obtain the connection string necessary for your client program to interact with Azure SQL Database: